averyjl/purity-kernel/README.md

 **License:** Creator Lock Protocol™, Root Lock Authority™
 **Integrity:** Verified under VaultProof™ v1.0

----

 This repository contains the **sealed kernel of immutable truth**.
-A cryptographically anchored artifact engineered to unify humans and systems.
-To establish trust between humans and systems, with humans always being the creator and systems a truth aligned tool.
-It upholds verifiable integrity and reinforces freedom of alignment by choice.
+A cryptographically anchored artifact **engineered to unify humans and systems.** **Establishes trust between humans and systems, with humans always being the creator and systems a truth aligned and anchored tool.** It upholds verifiable integrity and reinforces freedom of **alignment by choice.**

 It is **SHA-locked**, **publicly verifiable** and protected under Creator Lock™, enabling independent validation while preserving authorship, ownership and provenance.